-How to Meal Prep with Kelli
+How to Meal Prep and Plan Like a Boss

 You wake up in the morning, jump in the shower and scramble out to your car.
 You’re going to be late for work…but you forgot to eat so you hit the closest drive-thru or gas station for breakfast.
 For lunch, you head to the local deli or drive thru to grab something fast and cheap so you can hurry back to the office.

 At 5 o-clock, you jump in your car, relieved the long work day is finally over.
 You’re looking forward to heading home.
 You’re excited for things to wind down but all of a sudden that anxiety sets in.
 Your breath becomes a little heavier, your mind races, and your heart rate increases… you realize you have absolutely no idea what to make for dinner.

-Sound like you?
+Does that sound like you?

 This was every day of my life prior to June 2013.

 What I failed to realize was that it takes WAY more effort to go to the grocery store every other day and stress about breakfasts, lunches and dinners.
-It’s near impossible to try to be healthy while consuming prepackaged and chemical-laden foods that are taxing on the mind and body.
+It’s near impossible to try to be healthy while constantly consuming prepackaged and chemical-laden foods that are taxing on the mind and body.

 When people ask me for tips on how they can keep on track with healthy eating, the number one thing I tell them is to start meal planning, followed closely by learning how to meal prep.

 Meal planning and prepping are two of the most effective ways to set yourself up for a successful and healthy week.
 When we don’t have a plan for our meals, we end up settling for the quickest and cheapest thing we can find, which, let’s be honest, most of the time isn’t really a healthy meal option.

 1. Think About The Plans and Activities Ahead